Powaful3000/tarkflea/README.md

 Windowed mode

+on flea filter by item, set filters with maximum ruble price, save filter, CLICK X ON THE FILTER BY ITEM.

+python3 FleaSpam.py

 CAPSLOCK on = bot on, off = bot off.

-on flea filter by item, set filters with maximum ruble price, save filter, CLICK X ON THE FILTER BY ITEM.

 # :)